-- > The New Paltz Central School District shall arrange to provide annual multi-hazard school training for staff and students at each educational site.
-Such training shall include Incident Command Training for administrators and selected faculty members and other multi-hazard training for staff and students as deemed appropriate by the Board of Education and Superintendent of schools. - The New Paltz Central School District annually performs eight fire drills at each of its school buildings, which are timed and documented for review prior to the annual Fire Safety Inspection.
+- The district has established policies and procedures for annual multi-hazard school safety training for employees and students.
+Training includes: - The New Paltz Central School District shall arrange to provide annual multi-hazard school training for staff and students at each educational site.
+Such training shall include Incident Command Training for administrators and selected faculty members and other multi-hazard training for staff and students as deemed appropriate by the Board of Education and Superintendent of schools. - The New Paltz Central School District annually performs eight fire drills at each of its school buildings, which are timed and documented for review prior to the annual

+Fire Safety Inspection.
 Also, the District conducts three bus evacuation drills annually.
 In addition, the New Paltz Central School District participates in the annual "Go-Home Early" Drill and practices at least one Relocation/Sheltering Drill per building per school year and the annual Weather Hazards Awareness Drill, sponsored by the National Weather Service.
 [The efficacy of these drills is assessed annually by building administrators and teaching staff.]

-- > The District has repeatedly reviewed and revised the policy and procedure for pre-clearance, sanitizing of school buildings, evacuation of buildings, early dismissal for students and staff, and emergency closure of buildings.
+- The District has repeatedly reviewed and revised the policy and procedure for preclearance, sanitizing of school buildings, evacuation of buildings, early dismissal for students and staff, and emergency closure of buildings.
 The reviews and revisions enabled the District to upgrade communication procedures to staff, students and community in the event of violent incidents.
 The communication procedures were also revised to include use of media, including radio, television (local cable), public meetings to address questions and concerns, and letters sent to parents and community members.
 Working relationships with Local, County and State Police regarding the implementation of school safety and security are well established.
-State and Federal Officials also made presentations to staff members on procedures and safety measures when confronted with threats, intruders and crisis situations. - > The District will conduct tabletop exercises in coordination with local and county emergency officials. - > The District maintains membership on the Town of New Paltz Local Emergency Planning Committee. - > The District will maintain participation in the Readiness and Emergency Management for Schools program.
+State and Federal Officials also made presentations to staff members on procedures and safety measures when confronted with threats, intruders and crisis situations. - The District will conduct tabletop exercises in coordination with local and county emergency officials. - The District maintains membership on the Town of New Paltz Local Emergency Planning Committee. - The District will maintain participation in the Readiness and Emergency Management for Schools program.